 The New Orleans Saints are having a fantastic 2017 season.

-At 9-3, they lead the NFC’s South division and appear ready to make a deep postseason run.
-With a running game that they haven’t seen in years, and a defense that has played sound, fundamental football, fans in New Orleans believe this could be the year their team gets back to the Super Bowl.
+At 9-3, they lead the NFC South and appear ready to make a deep postseason run.
+With a running game they haven’t seen in years, and a defense that has played sound, fundamental football, fans in New Orleans believe this could be the year their team gets back to the Super Bowl.

-The constant for this team though is future Hall of Famer, Drew Brees.
-The Saints quarterback is in his 12th season with the club after playing 5 years in San Diego and has his team on a roll.
+The constant for this team, though, is future Hall of Famer Drew Brees.
+The Saints quarterback is in his 12th season with the club after playing five years in San Diego, and has his team on a roll.

-While Brees’ stats aren’t what they have been in the past, that’s actually a good thing as the team hasn’t needed to rely on their quarterback to throw the ball as much with the running game being as good as they’ve been.
+While Brees’ stats aren’t what they have been in the past, that’s actually a good thing, as the team hasn’t needed to rely on its quarterback to throw the ball as much with the running game being as good as it’s been.

 Brees said that his heart was changed that day and that the fear he had of the unknown had gone.